sebfisch/java-data/content/docs/features/switch.md

 The new `yield` statement can be used to write `switch` expressions with blocks in their branches.
-Traditional `case` labels are always followed by a block, so `yield` is necessary to define a `switch` expression with fall-through behavior.
+Traditional `case` labels are always followed by statements, so `yield` is necessary to define a `switch` expression with fall-through behavior.
 Here is an alternative definition of `describe`